joaogouveia89/Random-User/README.md

 - [x] ~~Clickable phone numbers: Enable users to initiate calls by tapping on phone numbers.~~
 - [x] ~~Bottom navigation bar: Implement navigation for different app sections.~~
 - [x] ~~Add to contacts: Add functionality to save users as contacts~~
-- [ ] Add dedicated screen to display saved contacts.
+- [x] Add dedicated screen to display saved contacts.
 - [ ] A sticky letter list for easier navigation through the contact list.
+- [ ] Make a search field on list

 ## Technical features